A Preview Of Dynavax Technologies's Earnings

 Stock Performance

 Shares of Dynavax Technologies were trading at $12.44 as of February 24.
 Over the last 52-week period, shares are up 38.76%.
-Given that these returns are generally positive, long-term shareholders should be satisfied going into this earnings release.
+Given that these returns are generally positive, long-term shareholders are likely bullish going into this earnings release.